-We have established under Himax Taiwan an in-house WLO facility for the key process of our products, with 1,171 square meters of floor space in a building leased from Innolux, which already produced and shipped over 50 million optics to Tier-1 customer from 2010.
+We have established an in-house WLO facility under Himax Taiwan for the key process of our products.
+The facility occupies 1,171 square meters of floor space in a building leased from Innolux, which was already produced and shipped over 50 million optics to Tier-1 customer since 2010.
+However, the building lease was terminated early at the end of January 2024, and we relocated the WLO facility to our Fab 2.
 We have also expanded certain facilities for LCoS and WLO products to accommodate new customers and new applications located at our headquarters in Tainan, Taiwan.
 In addition, Himax Taiwan owns and operates a fab with 1,431 square meters of floor space in a building leased from Innolux in Tainan, where it established an in-house color filter facility that commenced shipments from 2010.
+The building lease was terminated early at the end of January 2024, and we relocated the color filter facility to our Fab 2.
 This in-house facility provides color filter for CMOS image sensor and LCoS products.
 The color filter line is a critical and unique process for our proprietary single-panel color LCoS microdisplays.
 An in-house color filter facility enhances the competitiveness of our color-filter LCoS microdisplays products and creates value for our customers.
+To build up test program development, engineering testing, debugging capability and manufacturing support, we have established under Himax Taiwan an in-house CP test facility from 2022.